Mary Lou Williams: Career

-In 1922, at the age of 12, she went on the Orpheum Circuit of theaters.
+In 1922, at the age of 12, Williams went on the Orpheum Circuit of theaters.
 During the following year she played with Duke Ellington and his early small band, the Washingtonians.
 One morning at three o'clock, she was playing with McKinney's Cotton Pickers at Harlem's Rhythm Club.
 Louis Armstrong entered the room and paused to listen to her.
-Williams shyly told what happened: "Louis picked me up and kissed me."

 In 1927, Williams married saxophonist John Overton Williams.
 She met him at a performance in Cleveland where he was leading his group, the Syncopators, and moved with him to Memphis, Tennessee.
 He assembled a band in Memphis, which included Williams on piano.
 In 1929, 19-year-old Williams assumed leadership of the Memphis band when her husband accepted an invitation to join Andy Kirk's band in Oklahoma City.
 Williams joined her husband in Oklahoma City but did not play with the band.
 The group, Andy Kirk's Twelve Clouds of Joy, moved to Tulsa, Oklahoma, where Williams, when she wasn't working as a musician, was employed transporting bodies for an undertaker.
 When the Clouds of Joy accepted a longstanding engagement in Kansas City, Missouri, Williams joined her husband and began sitting in with the band, as well as serving as its arranger and composer.
 She provided Kirk with such songs as "Froggy Bottom", "Walkin' and Swingin'", "Little Joe from Chicago", "Roll 'Em", and "Mary's Idea".

 Williams was the arranger and pianist for recordings in Kansas City (1929) Chicago (1930), and New York City (1930).
 During a trip to Chicago, she recorded "Drag 'Em" and "Night Life" as piano solos.
 She used the name "Mary Lou" at the suggestion of Jack Kapp at Brunswick Records.
-The records sold briskly, raising Williams to national prominence.
+The records sold quickly, raising Williams to national prominence.
 Soon after the recording session she became Kirk's permanent second pianist, playing solo gigs and working as a freelance arranger for Earl Hines, Benny Goodman, and Tommy Dorsey.
 In 1937, she produced In the Groove (Brunswick), a collaboration with Dick Wilson, and Benny Goodman asked her to write a blues song for his band.
 The result was "Roll 'Em", a boogie-woogie piece based on the blues, which followed her successful "Camel Hop", named for Goodman's radio show sponsor, Camel cigarettes.
 Goodman tried to put Williams under contract to write for him exclusively, but she refused, preferring to freelance instead.